GfSE/SAF-EA-Profile/CheatSheets/Stakeholder-Requirements-Viewpoint.md

 3. Select the package for a specific stakeholder.
 4. Document your identified requirements with the Stakeholder Requirements stereotype.
 6. If needed, create (and maintain) matrix specifications to relate Stakeholder Requirements to Stakeholder (using the Stakeholder Requirement Imposition stereotype), System of Interest Concerns (using the Stakeholder Requirement Refinement stereotype) or Operational Stories (using the Stakeholder Requirement Refinement stereotype).
-7. If needed, create a new SAF Stakeholder Requirement diagram to analyze single stakeholder requirements - right-click on the dedicated stakeholder package, select New Child Diagram > Add Diagram > SAF > Requirement > SAF::SOV06a_StakeholderRequirementView.
+7. If needed, create a new SAF Stakeholder Requirement diagram as specialized [SysML 1.5.
+Requirement Diagram](https://sparxsystems.com/enterprise_architect_user_guide/16.1/modeling_languages/create_a_requirements_model.html) to analyze single stakeholder requirements - right-click on the dedicated stakeholder package, select New Child Diagram > Add Diagram > SAF > Requirement > SAF::SOV06a_StakeholderRequirementView.
 Create new Stakeholder Requirements or drag and drop existing Stakeholder Requirements onto the diagram.
 Link the Stakeholder Requirements to Operational Stories, System of Interest Concerns or Operational Stakeholder using the Quick Linker.

 Viewpoint Output:
-* Stakeholder Requirements for System Requirements derivation.
+* Stakeholder Requirements for System Requirements derivation in [SFV06a](System-Requirement-Viewpoint.md).

 ## Exposed Elements and Connectors
 The following Stereotypes / Model Elements are used in the Viewpoint: